Lindy Ruff: New Jersey Devils

 On July 9, 2020, Ruff was named head coach of the New Jersey Devils.
 On January 28, 2021, Ruff coached his 1,500th game in the NHL as the Devils lost 3–1 to the Philadelphia Flyers.
 The Devils had been engaged in a rebuilding phase in the leadup to Ruff's hiring, with the expectation that they would soon compete for the playoffs again, but the team continued to struggle during his first two seasons with the team, finishing near the bottom of the standings in each.
 The 2021–22 season had begun with some hopes based on offseason acquisitions and the maturation of young star players, but the team was plagued by injuries, using a franchise record seven different goaltenders over its 82 games.

 Questions continued to surround Ruff's job security heading into the 2022–23 season, with some suspecting that the hiring of former Florida Panthers coach and Jack Adams Award finalist Andrew Brunette as an assistant coach presaged him replacing Ruff at some point in the season.
 After the Devils lost their first two games of the season in a manner much resembling the prior years, chants of "Fire Lindy!" broke out at the Prudential Center.
-However, the team's fortunes changed rapidly, and by the end of October they were embarking on a lengthy winning streak that would carry them into first place in the Metropolitan Division.
+However, the team's fortunes changed rapidly, and by the end of October, they were embarking on a lengthy winning streak that would carry them into first place in the Metropolitan Division.
 On November 12, after a 4–2 victory over the Arizona Coyotes, the team's ninth consecutive, the audience chanted "Sorry Lindy!"
-Ruff said afterward "I accept the apology and maybe one day we can all sit down and have a beer and laugh about it."
+Ruff said afterwards "I accept the apology and maybe one day we can all sit down and have a beer and laugh about it."
 The team's winning streaking would ultimately extend to 13 games, equaling the franchise record.
 On November 26, 2022, Ruff became the fifth NHL coach to win 800 games after a 5–1 against the Washington Capitals.
+The Devils ultimately finished third in the NHL, and second in their division, with a 52–22–8 record.
+Ruff was again named a finalist for the Jack Adams Award.
+On May 17, 2023, Devils general manager Tom Fitzgerald announced that Ruff would be retained as team's head coach after his contract expired at the end the 2022–23 season.

+On October 11, 2023, the Devils signed Ruff to a multi-year contract extension.
+On December 16, Ruff recorded his 850th NHL regular season win and passed Ken Hitchcock for fourth place in all-time NHL regular season wins.
+On March 4, 2024, the Devils fired Ruff and replaced him with Travis Green on interim basis.

+Return to Buffalo

+On April 22, 2024, Ruff was re-hired as head coach of the Sabres, replacing Don Granato.

+On April 17, 2025, Ruff won his 900th game, becoming the fifth NHL head coach to reach the mark.